-Goldendoodle Hair Types: Attributes, Coat Color, and Care
+Goldendoodle Hair Types: A Guide to Colors, Coats, and Care

 Goldendoodles possess four main hair types: flat, straight, curly, and wavy.
 Potential Goldendoodle owners should consider these coat attributes carefully before purchase as these different hair types should be handled differently when grooming.